- Applying to study

 I need some help coping with university, life and work.
 It's completely overwhelming for me and it's having an impact on my uni work.
 I think counselling would be really good, but I'm worried about my lecturers and tutors finding out.
 I don't want them to find out I'm seeing a counsellor and treat me differently or fail me.
 Is there any way I can stay anonymous? - Anonymous

 We get this question a lot.
 Counselling at Western Sydney University is completely confidential.
 That means no one will know you've come to see us unless you tell them or you give permission for us to tell them.
 Coming to see us might even help with your studies as we can help you apply for special consideration if necessary.
 The only time we'll release your information without your permission is if somebody's safety is at risk or we've been subpoenaed.
 Feel free to contact us if you have any more questions.

 Counselling for online students

 I'm an online student.
 I am new to uni and I study online because I have family and work responsibilities which make it difficult for me to come to campus.

 How do I access counselling if I am an online student?
 I have been feeling very isolated and alone in managing my study and I would like to discuss some of my concerns with a counsellor but I don't know where to start.- Anonymous

 Studying as an online student offers many conveniences but also poses certain challenges.
 Regardless of the style of study you undertake our goal is to offer you the support you need.
-All our usual services are available to you including the eCounselling service, phone appointments or face to face appointments.
-We also provide Skype appointments if you would prefer.
+All our usual services are available to you including the eCounselling service, Zoom and phone appointments.

 I failed a unit